aceace001/SE-Spring2022/README.md

 Contributor: Dafei Du\
 Framework: Gin\
 Features:\
-In this sprint, users can create posts, list posts, update posts and delete posts.\
+In this sprint, users can create posts, list posts, update posts and delete posts\
-1. create posts: users need input their name and some content to create a post.\
+1. create posts: users need input their name and some content to create a post\
-2. list posts: users can view all posts, or search exactly one post by searching post id.\
+2. list posts: users can view all posts, or search exactly one post by searching post id\
-3. update posts: users can edits their posts.\
+3. update posts: users can edits their posts\
-4. delete posts: users can delete their posts.\
+4. delete posts: users can delete their posts\

 How To Run: go run main.go (to see more details, please check sprint3-backend-demo.mov in backend/sprint3 folder.)